We have combined two of Tuscany’s most photogenic sub-regions, Chianti & the Val d’Orcia to create a stellar Tuscany in Autumn Photo Tour.

 A 5% discount will apply to those coming from the Cinque Terre Tour.
 The 5% applies to the Cinque Terre Tour as well.

-- We will experience the unique color palette that late fall in Tuscany has to offer.
-Chianti’s blaze of color on the vine covered slopes and the Val d’ Orcia’s gentle hills covered with earth tones and a green hint of winter wheat.
+We will experience the unique color palette that the late fall in Tuscany has to offer.
+Chianti’s blaze of color on the vine-covered slopes and the Val d’ Orcia’s gentle hills covered with earth tones and a green hint of winter wheat.

 This is a sample itinerary which is subject to change depending on weather and other circumstances beyond our control.
 Changes in the itinerary are always made to provide the best possible experience for our clients.

 Plan on spending this evening in Pisa or nearby if you are not already with us on the Cinque Terre Tour.
-This will allow you time to get some rest before the tour begins and to also insure that you arrive on time for the following day’s departure.
-If you are flying from the USA, you will most likely have to depart for Italy on October 22.
-Please contact us for hotel suggestions n Pisa.
+This will allow you time to get some rest before the tour begins and to also ensure that you arrive on time for the following day’s departure.

 Please do not fly to Pisa or Florence on the day of our departure!

-The group meets at the Pisa airport at 1pm for departure to Radda in Chianti which takes approximately 2 hours.
+The group meets at the Hotel NH Pisa at 10 am for departure to Radda in Chianti which takes approximately 2 hours.
 Please have lunch before we depart in Pisa or at the airport.
 After checking into our hotel in Radda, we will have a group meeting to get to go over the agenda for the tour and to make sure we are all dialed in with our camera settings and functions.
-We will do our first afternoon photo session before dinner.
+We will do our first-afternoon photo session before dinner.
 A benefit of a late fall photo tour is that the sun sets early and we are therefore able to have dinner at a normal hour.

-We make our way south, a two hour drive, to delightful Pienza in the middle of the Val d’ Orcia.
-We will have ample time here to explore and photograph it’s wonderful offerings.
-In addition to the nearby photo destinations and villages that are too numerous to mention, here is a list of locations a bit further afield that we may visit: Siena, San Gimignano, Orvieto, Pitigliano and Civita di Bagnoregio.
+We make our way south, a two-hour drive, to delightful Pienza in the middle of the Val d’ Orcia.
+We will have ample time here to explore and photograph its wonderful offerings.

 10 am departure for the journey back to the Pisa airport.
 We will have lunch and a possible photo destination in route.
 Please do not make plans on this day to fly home as we will not be on a deadline to arrive in Pisa.